 It is important to secure the roof of the house properly during storms and heavy rains in order to prevent any damage to the windows.
 If you want your roof to be durable during severe weather, make sure you complete work on it before the rainy season.
 Ensure that chimneys and vent pipes are sealed.

 A plywood window protection option is another great alternative for those lacking the time or resources to install storm shutters.
 According to our home window replacement experts, plywood is a simple and inexpensive method of protecting windows.
 In order to provide full coverage for the duration of the storm, ensure that the plywood is larger than the pane and the frame.

-Whenever bad weather approaches, our window replacement experts recommend packing up gardening tools, lawn furniture, and sporting equipment.
+Whenever bad weather approaches, our window replacement experts recommend packing up gardening tools, lawn furniture, sporting equipment, and any other items that could blow away and placing them somewhere safe.
 Storms and heavy rains can cause strong winds to pick up debris outside, which can end up inside your house.

 Tempered glass with high impact is made up of two pieces that are joined by a polymer chemical.
 In order for the glass to become compressible and stronger, they are heated until the center burns hot.
 In addition to saving time, high-impact window installation reduces the need for frequent repairs and changes during severe weather events.

-Valor Home has window replacement and installation experts who could access your property and advise which window protection is best for your home.
-You can count on our expert window replacement and installation services in Virginia throughout Arlington, Alexandria, Centreville, Reston, Leesburg, and Richmond.
-In addition, we provide service in the neighboring states of Maryland and Delaware.
+Valor Home has window replacement and installation experts who are trained to advise homeowners on the best window protection options.
+You can count on our expert window replacement and installation services in Virginia, Maryland, and Delaware.